aukspot/dles/README.md

 ### Current

-- A list of over 400 curated dles.
+- A list of over 500 curated dles.
-- Ten categories to help with organization.
+- 17 categories to help with organization.
+- Users can select their favorite dles for quick access.
 - Randomly choose and open a dle from selected categories.

 ### Planned